Islam in Somalia: Birth of Islam and Middle Ages

 Islam was introduced to the northern Somali coast early on from the Arabian peninsula, shortly after the hijra.
-Zeila's two-mihrab Masjid al-Qiblatayn dates to the 7th century, and is the oldest mosque in the city.
+Zeila's two-mihrab Masjid al-Qiblatayn dates to the 7th century, and is the oldest mosque in the country.
 Somalis were among the earliest non-Arabs to convert to Islam.
-Not only the earliest non-Arabs, but the religion of Islam in Somali predates almost every single Muslim nation of today.
+Several prominent shaykhs are traditionally credited with spreading Islam in Somalia, including Aw Barhadle, Aw Qudub, Aw Cisman Fiqi Cumar (“Garweyne”), and Aw Cisman Xasan Bin Cakaabir.

 In the late 9th century, Al-Yaqubi wrote that Muslims were living along the northern Somali seaboard.
 He also mentioned that the Adal kingdom had its capital in the city, suggesting that the Adal Sultanate with Zeila as its headquarters dates back to at least the 9th or 10th century.
 According to I.M.
 Lewis, the polity was governed by local Somali dynasties, who also ruled over the similarly-established Sultanate of Mogadishu in the littoral Benadir region to the south.
 Adal's history from this founding period forth would be characterized by a succession of battles with neighboring Abyssinia.

 In 1332, the Zeila-based King of Adal was slain in a military campaign aimed at halting the Abyssinian Emperor Amda Seyon I's march toward the city to avenge the slaughtered Christians including a famous monk sent to wage peace and destroyed Churches by the Adalites.
 When the last Sultan of Ifat, Sa'ad ad-Din II, was also killed by Emperor Dawit I in Zeila in 1410, his children escaped to Yemen, before later returning in 1415.
 In the early 15th century, Adal's capital was moved further inland to the town of Dakkar, where Sabr ad-Din II, the eldest son of Sa'ad ad-Din II, established a new base after his return from Yemen.